arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 **Important note**: Connect only **non-grounded** thermocouples.
 For more information about how to connect thermocouples to the Portenta Machine Control, please refer to the [complete pinout available here](#pinout).

 The following example sketch demonstrates how to read temperatures from thermocouples connected to a Portenta Machine Control device.
-It uses the `Arduino_MachineControl` library to interface with the thermocouple sensors and prints the temperature values to the Arduino IDE's Serial Monitor every second.
+It uses the `Arduino_PortentaMachineControl` library to interface with the thermocouple sensors and prints the temperature values to the Arduino IDE's Serial Monitor every second.

 ```arduino
 /*